rn-collective/.github/profile/README.md

   - Framework built with inspiration from Half-Life 2 Beta (s&box)

 ### :eyeglasses: Appendix
-<b>If you would like to be involved in project development, please contact [lead developer](https://steamcommunity.com/id/bilwin/)</b>
+<b>If you would like to be involved in project development, please contact [our lead developer](https://steamcommunity.com/id/bilwin/)</b>